AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >
 >MEP: Here's what I'm thinking (not sure if my syntax is correct):

 >MS: yes, it is correct.
-Vertex is a abstract class so any class that inherits from Vertex might be used
+Vertex is an abstract class so any class that inherits from Vertex might be used
 ```js
     define model Facebook is Graph
         vertices (Person)*